microconfig/microconfig/README.md

 The difference between environment specific files and profiles is only logic.
 Microconfig handles it in the same way.

 # Template files
-Microconfig allows to keep configuration files for any libraries in their specific format and resolve placeholders inside them.
+Microconfig allows you to keep configuration files for any libraries in their specific format and resolve placeholders inside them.
 For example, you want to keep logback.xml (or some other descriptor for your log library) and reuse this file with resolved placeholders for all your services.

 Let's create this file: